 Interagency Task Force

 The Interagency Task Force (ITF) on Human Trafficking is co-chaired by the Commissioner of OTDA.
 The Task Force continues to meet and share best practices on serving vulnerable populations at risk of trafficking.
-As part of Human Trafficking awareness month, the Task Force released a poster to heighten awareness among the general public.
+The Task Force released a poster to heighten awareness among the general public, and we continue to support the efforts of all state agencies involved in the task force to eliminate the scourge of human trafficking in our state.
 View Human Trafficking Poster.

 This page contains links to PDF documents.
 Download Acrobat Reader to view these documents.